 This healthy chocolate frosting recipe has a deep chocolately fudge flavor.
 It’s low in sugar and fat, and is super thick and rich.
-This recipe is vegan, and is easily made a paleo chocolate frosting by subbing honey for the date syrup.
+This healthy frosting recipe is vegan, and is easily made a paleo chocolate frosting by subbing honey for the date syrup.
+No powdered sugar!

 Sweet Potato Frosting